leegould119/rradar-interview-test-ui/README.md

 ## Tech Test
 ### `points`

-* Have added pagination to the cards
+* I Have added pagination to the cards
-* Moved cards to seperate components components > Cards > `MovieCard`
+* Moved cards to seperate components components > Cards > `MovieCard` & `Cards`
 * pagination in in components > `CardPagination`
-* data is in data
+* data has been moved to the folder `data`
 * there is a hook for the pagination in hooks > `Pagination`
 * utils has a function  `renderCharacterLength`
 * the cards are responsive and will show different grid layouts according to breakpoints
-* I have stripped out semantic-ui in favor og material-ui
+* I have stripped out semantic-ui in favour of material-ui
 * have added a onclick event to the like button that toggles either green or red
-* I have not added any search or filtering, that shouldn't be an issue if needed